pinbo/junli-blog/content/apps/2024-07-23-wheat-homeologs.md

 <div id="gap1" style="margin-top: 300px;"></div>

+**Update**

+- 2024-09-18: modify the `blastp` method (`-seg yes`) to match Ensembl blast output (only affect some top hits of Arabidopsis).
+- 2024-09-18: add some low confidence genes that are hits of high confidence genes.
+For example, the B homeolog of PLATZ-A1 (TraesCS6A02G156600) is a low confidence gene.

 **Methods**

 Here are the commands I used for preparing homeologs and the best hits in Arabidopsis and rice.
 Arabidopsis and rice seequnces were downloaded from [Ensembl Plants](https://plants.ensembl.org/index.html).
 Kronos cDNAs were downloaded from [Zenodo](https://zenodo.org/records/11106422).
 CS IWGSC annotation v1.1 HC cDNAs were downloaded from [Wheat URGI](https://urgi.versailles.inra.fr/download/iwgsc/IWGSC_RefSeq_Annotations/v1.1/).